10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Noble Roman’s, Inc., an Indiana corporation incorporated in 1972, sells and services franchises and licenses and operates Company-owned stand-alone restaurants and non-traditional foodservice operations under the trade names “Noble Roman’s Craft Pizza & Pub,” “Noble Roman’s Pizza,” “Noble Roman’s Take-N-Bake,” and “Tuscano’s Italian Style Subs.”
 References in this report to the “Company” are to Noble Roman’s, Inc. and its wholly-owned subsidiaries, unless the context requires otherwise.
 The Company’s only operating subsidiary is RH Roanoke, Inc., which operates a Company-owned non-traditional location.

 The Company has been operating, franchising and licensing Noble Roman’s Pizza operations in a variety of stand-alone and non-traditional locations across the country since 1972.
 Its first Craft Pizza & Pub location opened in January 2017 as a Company-operated restaurant in a northern suburb of Indianapolis, Indiana.
 Since then, the Company opened a total of eight more Company-operated locations in 2017, 2018, 2020 and 2021.
 The Company-operated locations serve as the base for what it sees as a significant potential future growth driver, including additional Company operated locations and franchising its full-service restaurant format to experienced, multi-unit restaurant operators with a track record of success.
-In 2019, the Company executed an agreement with the first franchise operator, Indiana’s largest Dairy Queen franchisee with 19 franchised Dairy Queen locations at that time.
-The franchisee opened the first franchised Craft Pizza & Pub location in May 2019 and another location in November 2020.
-In November 2019, another franchisee, with an operations background in McDonald’s, opened a Craft Pizza & Pub in Evansville, Indiana.
+In addition to the nine Company-operated Craft Pizza & Pub locations, during 2019 and 2020 the Company had three franchised locations opened.
+Today, in total, there are 12 Craft Pizza & Pub locations in operation.

-As discussed elsewhere in this report, the COVID-19 pandemic materially affected the Company’s business and its franchising strategy since the pandemic emerged during the first quarter of 2020.
+As discussed elsewhere in this report, the COVID pandemic materially affected the Company’s business and its franchising strategy since the pandemic emerged during the first quarter of 2020.

 Noble Roman’s Pizza for Non-Traditional Locations